 Using Nat-Rep on an Action

-To make sure your survey or question is set to national representation - click into the Audiences Search Bar of the action you are creating.
+To make sure your survey or question is set to national representation - select the 'Preset Quotas' option on the Audience Page.
 You'll see Nat-Rep appear under Quotas.
 Click on Nat-Rep and your action will now field to Suzy’s definition.

 How do I check the progress of my project in nat-rep?